tl-its-umich-edu/Caliper_jq/README.md

 `cat INPUT | jq -c '.event | fromjson'` and then pipe to the select command.

-For example, this selects only events by user with login id of "exampleusername"
+For example, this selects only events by user with login id of "exampleusername".
+Note the select syntax `select(.actor.extensions?` - the '?' means essentially `if exists` - not all keys will be available in all the events.
+This keeps `jq` from throwing errors.

 ```bash
 cat INPUT | jq -c '.event | fromjson' | jq '.|select(.actor.extensions? | . ["com.instructure.canvas"] | . .user_login?=="exampleusername") |  {key value pairs you want in the output}' | jq -s '.' > OUTPUT